 Moving on to the ”text area” option, you can use this as a custom text box where visitors write in more detail about something you request, for example you can ask for more information on your customers’ vacation preferences.

 The ”text block” field is meant to give your contact form a little personalised message or title, for example ”Looking for your next getaway?
 Get in touch now!”.
 Your text will appear at the top of your contact form, on top of all fields, and you can customise it in terms of appearance (in standard, bold, italic or underlined font), or even add a clickable link.
+You can read more about adding a text block to your contact form here.

 If you choose to add a link to your text block, you will be asked to enter the destination URL (which can also be ”covered” by link text) or add a link to existing on your website content (e.g. another page).